 [intro] In this Guide, you’ll learn what the common causes are for sales on your EKM online shop decreasing.
-There’s ultimately plenty of reasons, but by working through the list below, you should be able to identify the causes on your own shop and rectify these to encourage sales again.
+There are ultimately plenty of reasons, but by working through the list below, you should be able to identify the causes in your own shop and rectify these to encourage sales again.

 The first area to consider is the content of the shop itself.
 Incorrect settings, bad customer experience and missing content can quickly cause visitors to avoid your shop instead of buying from it.

 Don’t launch your shop without a domain name, and when you have added the domain name, ensure that this has been pointed correctly with the domain name displayed on every page of your EKM online shop.
 This is done by creating two A Records on the domain with your domain provider, which you can read more about in these Guides.
 If your domain has been purchased from EKM Domains, it should be pointed correctly at your shop automatically.